Ethanol (Alcohol) Metabolism: Acute and Chronic Toxicities

 Because ethanol metabolism by ADH and ALDH occurs essentially only in the liver, any of the adverse effects described above that are associated with ethanol metabolism by these enzymes, and the associated ROS production, primarily affect that organ.
 In contrast, CYP2E1 is found in many tissues in addition to the liver, including the brain, heart, lungs, neutrophils, and macrophages.
 Accordingly, metabolic consequences of CYP2E1-mediated ethanol oxidation will affect numerous tissues.
 The harmful effects associated with CYP2E1-mediated ethanol metabolism are primarily related to the production of ROS, mainly superoxide and hydroxyl radicals.
 In the liver, the oxidative stress resulting from CYP2E1-mediated ethanol metabolism plays an important role in alcohol-related development of liver cancer.

 Chronic ethanol consumption and alcohol metabolism also negatively affects several other metabolic pathways, thereby contributing to the spectrum of metabolic disorders frequently found in alcoholics.
-These disorders include fatty liver syndromes such as NAFLD and NASH, hyperlipidemia, lactic acidosis, ketoacidosis, and hyperuricemia.
+These disorders include fatty liver syndromes such as MAFLD and MASH, hyperlipidemia, lactic acidosis, ketoacidosis, and hyperuricemia.
 The first stage of liver damage following chronic alcohol consumption is the appearance of fatty liver, which is followed by inflammation, apoptosis, fibrosis, and finally cirrhosis.

 Chronic alcohol consumption has also been shown to significantly enhance the risk of developing cancers of the esophagus and oral cavity as well as playing a major role in the development of liver cancer.
 As indicated above metabolism of ethanol results in increased production of acetaldehyde and ROS.
 Acetaldehyde adducts are known to promote cancer development.
 In addition, the induction of CYP2E1 results in increased ROS production and all of the associated cellular disruptions associated with these reactive substances including cancer.